 So, what did I do?
 I followed my parents’ advice and listen to what most of my friends told me.
 I ended up taking a civil engineering course at a local university, to become an engineer in the future.

 Guess what, I chose the course based on my family’s and friends’ influences.
 By the way, my father is a contractor who works in the construction industry for decades.
-Ever wonder why I ended up becoming an engineer now?
+Ever wonder why I ended up choosing civil engineering now?

 And to do this, we must not allow others’ opinions to influence us.